vygr/ChrysaLisp/STATUS.md

 Always build the EMU vp64 boot_image in release mode !
 This takes 20% off the install time and shrinks the snapshot.zip.

+Improvements to the launch scripts to allow base cpu offset... optional -n, -e and -b parameters.
+If the base offset is other than 0, the default, then the `./stop.sh` script will not be called before launching the new network !

+[-n cnt] number of nodes
+[-b base] base offset
+[-e] emulator mode
+[-h] help

 ------

 New `(mail-timeout)` function for building timeout select operations.